JackTheProgrammer/Data-Science-Interview-Questions-Answers/Statistics Interview Questions & Answers for Data Scientists.md

 In order to apply the central limit theorem, there are four conditions that must be met:

-1.** Randomization:** The data must be sampled randomly such that every member in a population has an equal probability of being selected to be in the sample.
+1. **Randomization:** The data must be sampled randomly such that every member in a population has an equal probability of being selected to be in the sample.

 2. **Independence:** The sample values must be independent of each other.